-DCLG Guidance on Compulsory Purchase Process October 2015 provides advice to acquiring authorities in the preparation and submission of compulsory purchase orders and the matters that the Secretary of State can be expected to take into consideration when reaching a decision on whether to confirm an order."
+The Ministry of Housing, Communities and Local Government Guidance on Compulsory Purchase Process October 2015 (updated in February 2018) provides advice to acquiring authorities in the preparation and submission of compulsory purchase orders and the matters that the Secretary of State can be expected to take into consideration when reaching a decision on whether to confirm an order.

-A CPO should only be made
+A CPO should only be made:

-- where there is a compelling case in the public interest.
-The report and FBC, include comprehensive evidence as to the benefits to be delivered by the junction improvement, both in terms of highway capacity, reduction in congestion and enhancing the local economy - 2. the Council should be sure that the purposes for which the CPO is made justify interfering with the human rights of those with an interest in the land affected.
+- 1. where there is a compelling case in the public interest.
+The PDD for Dudley sets out the benefits to be delivered by the scheme. - 2. the Council should be sure that the purposes for which the CPO is made justify interfering with the human rights of those with an interest in the land affected.
 The Secretary of State confirming the order will take a balanced view between the intentions of the acquiring authority, the concerns of those with an interest in the land affected and the wider public interest.
-The Council considers that after considering and balancing these various interests, the use of compulsory purchase powers in this case is justified. - 3. the Council should have a clear idea of how it intends to use the land which it is proposing to acquire this report approves the final scheme design - 4. resources are likely to be available within a reasonable time-scale to deliver the proposals the FBC contains the necessary financial information - 5. the Council should show that the scheme is unlikely to be blocked by any impediments to implementation.
-Other orders such as the Side Roads Order or other consents necessary for the scheme, will be sought alongside the CPO to ensure this requirement of the Circular is met.
-Planning consent is deemed granted under the provisions of Schedule 2 Part 9 of the Town and Country Planning (General Permitted Development) (England) Order 2015 Following the approval of this report, all that will be required is the confirmation of the CPO and SRO after which the council will be in a position to deliver the junction improvement scheme.
+The Council considers that after considering and balancing these various interests, the use of compulsory purchase powers in this case is justified. - 3. the Council should have a clear idea of how it intends to use the land which it is proposing to acquire.
+The final scheme has been developed and the design has been fixed. - 4. resources are likely to be available within a reasonable time-scale to deliver the proposals, the scheme is to be funded from DfT grant, Prudential Borrowing and Integrated Transport Block - 5. the Council should show that the scheme is unlikely to be blocked by any impediments to implementation.
+A Side Roads Order will be made at the same time as the CPO to make alterations to roads and private means of access.
+Planning consent is deemed granted under the provisions of Schedule 2 Part 9 of the Town and Country Planning (General Permitted Development) (England) Order 2015.

-In addition authorities must also have regard to the Public Sector Equalities Duty in determining whether to use CPO powers, and in particular the differential impacts on groups with protected characteristics - See Appendix B
+In addition authorities must also have regard to the Public Sector Equalities Duty in determining whether to use CPO powers, and in particular the differential impacts on groups with protected characteristics - See Appendix [D]

-Detailed technical advice on the preparation of the CPO and SRO in Department of Transport circulars 1/97 and 2/97 will be followed in drafting these orders
+Detailed technical advice on the preparation of the CPO [and SRO] in Department of Transport circular 2/97 will be followed in drafting these orders